SmithWillSuffice/ohanga-pai/content/questions/3_tax_myths.md

 > When it comes to government spending there is no budget constraint, the proper constraint is **_real resource availability_** and suitability of the spending for public purpose, not private interests.

 This principle is one component of [functional finance](https://en.wikipedia.org/wiki/Functional_finance) or targetted spending.

+A government, or demos really, that wants a thriving private sector, making sneakers, computers, smartphones, fast-food, or whatever, should be careful to not spend on purchasing the energy, hiring already employed workers, and buying up basic inputs that these private firms need.
+If government competes with the private sector the government will always win (if it wants to) since it is the issuer of the currency, it can pay any price.
+The demos had then better not vote for governments that suck up all the resources and starve the private sector.
+Generally the citizens do *not* vote for spend-thrift governments, so there is historically no known danger of governments spending wildly.
+It just never happens.

+Corruption of government institutions happens (as does corruption in private industry), but that's different to transparent votes in Parliaments for spending that voters can, or should, know about.

 Functional finance is opposed to neoliberal ideas such as laissez faire policies.
 MMT recognizes that the public purpose cannot be protected through laissez faire policies, and that some component of government spending needs to be targeted.